Our Re-purposed Home

 Decide on your theme and use items that complete that theme in your decorating.

 A traditional type of tree decorating is probably the most used theme.
-This theme is the perfect theme to use all of your miss-matched, but treasured ornaments that you’ve collected over the years.
+This theme is the perfect theme to use all of your mismatched, but treasured ornaments that you’ve collected over the years.

 Traditional by definition means “existing in or as part of a tradition; long-established; habitually done, used, or found.”
 As long as you are not trying to mix in a completely different style of baubles, and you follow the steps for decorating your tree, all of your treasured keepsakes will look amazing on your tree.